littlehawk93/goose/README.md

 ### Overview

 Server Sent Events (SSE) is a simple way to provide near real-time data to a HTTP client.
-It is unidirectional - the serer pushes new information to the client.
+It is unidirectional - the server pushes new information to the client.
 This library provides a simple wrapper to setting up an SSE connection and pushing event data to clients easily.

 ### Setup